 • Pre-1933 $20, $10 Eagle coins

-Selling bullion coins is straightforward as they come in easy to measure denominations and are traded based upon the current market price of precious metals be it silver, gold, palladium, or platinum.
-Bullion coins are the best way of physically trading precious metals since they are more liquid and command a price based on the worldwide market which isn’t subject to opinion.
+Selling bullion coins is straightforward as they come in easy-to-measure denominations and are traded based on the current market price of precious metals, be it silver, gold, palladium, or platinum.
+Bullion coins are the best way of physically trading precious metals since they are more liquid and command a price based on the worldwide market, which isn’t subject to opinion.

-If you’re curious and would like more information on the answer to “What is the difference between numismatic and bullion coins” visit us at 1855 Hawthorne Ave Ne in Salem or give us a call at (503) 400-5608!
+If you’re curious and want more information on the answer to “What is the difference between numismatic and bullion coins,” visit us at 1855 Hawthorne Ave Ne in Salem or call us at (503) 400-5608!